Observation of synchronization between two quantum van der Pol oscillators in trapped ions: Synchronizing quantum van der Pol oscillators

-To synchronize the two oscillators, we interleave layers of dissipative coupling ($\mathcal{D}[a_1-a_2e^{\rm{i}\varphi}]$) by resonantly driving the first-order red sidebands (RSBs) on the two modes simultaneously with a fixed phase difference $\varphi$, followed by qubit reset.
-Here the qubit is used as an ancilla to implement collective dissipation between the modes.
+To synchronize the two oscillators, we interleave layers of dissipative coupling ($\mathcal{D}[a_1-a_2e^{\rm{i}\varphi}]$) with resonantly driving the first-order red sidebands (RSBs) on the two modes simultaneously with a fixed phase difference $\varphi$, followed by qubit reset [see Fig.~\ref{fig_ex:quantum_circuit}(e)].
+Here the auxiliary qubit is used to implement collective dissipation between the modes.
 The full sequence of individual negative damping, nonlinear damping and dissipative coupling pulses is repeated for $n$ cycles until the system reaches a steady state.
-The detailed quantum circuit is shown in Appendix~\ref{app:B}.
+The detailed quantum circuit is shown in Fig.~\ref{fig_ex:quantum_circuit}(a).
 The resulting effective dynamics is described by the Lindblad master equation